patriciaong977/Higher-or-Lower-Project/README.md

   - The game will compare two random accounts and ask the user to guess who has more followers.
   - The game will tell the user if they are right or wrong and keep track of the score.
   - Once the user guesses wrong, the game will end and show the user their final score.

+Note: The information on the accounts are not updated.
+It is just for the purpose of the game.